-Sequestration has resulted in:
+Sequestration will result in:

 - Negative impacts to 69 NCCCP grantees' funding levels.
-A number of full-time positions at the state level have been eliminated. - Reduced ability of grantees to implement evidence-based interventions that reduce cancer burden and promote sustainable cancer control. - Reduced ability of CDC to systematically measure the effect of NCCCP interventions. - The elimination of three new translation and evaluation research projects, and the scaling back or elimination of current research, surveillance, and education activities.
+A number of full-time positions at the state level would be eliminated. - Reduced ability of grantees to implement evidence-based interventions that reduce cancer burden and promote sustainable cancer control. - Reduced ability of CDC to systematically measure the effect of NCCCP interventions. - The elimination of three new translation and evaluation research projects, and the scaling back or elimination of current research, surveillance, and education activities.